×

 We asked foreigners in Port of Spain what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats searching for homes in Port of Spain typically begin by browsing online property listings on websites such as PropertyFinder.tt, Terra Caribbean, and Trinidad Realtor.
 They may also join local expat forums and social media groups to seek advice and recommendations from fellow expats who have already gone through the process.
 Additionally, expats can consult with local real estate agents who have experience working with foreigners and can provide valuable insights into the local housing market.
 Visiting open houses and driving around neighborhoods of interest can also help expats get a feel for the area and identify potential homes.
-Finally, networking with locals and other expats can lead to word-of-mouth opportunities that may not be advertised online or through real estate agencies," remarked one foreigner who made the move to Port of Spain.
+Finally, networking with locals and other expats can lead to word-of-mouth opportunities that may not be advertised online or through real estate agencies," explained one foreigner living in Port of Spain, Trinidad & Tobago.

 About the Author